ganesh-prabakaran/CarND-PID-Control-Project/README.md

 ### Hyper Parameter tuning
 In this project, all the parameters were tuned manually.
 There are other approaches like twiddle mentioned in the class, however, I prefered this approach to have a complete understanding on the effect of tuning each parameter and also due to the slowness of the machine I used for this project.
 Though I did manually, I simply followed a brute force approach taking some leaf out of the twiddle.
 I calculated the Total Error after each lap and accordingly adjusted the Kp, Kd and Ki and finally arrived at a value which driven smoothly in the entire lap.

 First I started with P controller where I set Ki and Kd values to 0 and located an optimal Kp value where the oscillates and settles over a time.
 Then, I added Kd to introduce dampening to mitigate the oscillation.
-However, I still found issues in the curves where the turn was too late and I used the Ki to improve the control of the car.
+However, I still observed issues in the curves where the turn was too sharp and late.
+I modified the Ki value to correct this behavior and it help improve the control of the car.

 Below are the final values
 Kp : 0.24 , Ki : 0.0004 , Kd :4.5 , throttle : 0.3

 [Link to Output Video of PID controller](https://youtu.be/r32rVirsbOA)